Copula (statistics): Geodesy

-The combination of SSA and Copula-based methods have been applied for the first time as a novel stochastic tool for EOP prediction.
+The combination of SSA and copula-based methods have been applied for the first time as a novel stochastic tool for Earth Orientation Parameters prediction.

 Hydrology research

 Copulas have been used in both theoretical and applied analyses of hydroclimatic data.
 Theoretical studies adopted the copula-based methodology for instance to gain a better understanding of the dependence structures of temperature and precipitation, in different parts of the world.
 Applied studies adopted the copula-based methodology to examine e.g., agricultural droughts or joint effects of temperature and precipitation extremes on vegetation growth.

 Climate and weather research

 Copulas have been extensively used in climate- and weather-related research.

 Solar irradiance variability

 Copulas have been used to estimate the solar irradiance variability in spatial networks and temporally for single locations.

 Random vector generation

 Large synthetic traces of vectors and stationary time series can be generated using empirical copula while preserving the entire dependence structure of small datasets.
 Such empirical traces are useful in various simulation-based performance studies.